Home » Trigger Point Pain Patterns » Lower Extremity Pain » Hip Pain » Buttock Pain with Tightness into the Back

 How People Describe This Pain Pattern

 People touch the fullness of the hip, right in the middle of their buttock, and say, I get pain here.”
-Often, they have tightness extending toward their low/mid-back.
+Often, they describe a tight low back that extends toward their buttock.
 The back pain is usually not part of their initial complaint.
 However, it distinguishes this pattern from other buttock pain.

 When this is acute, this pain can be grabbing with sudden pain in the center of the hip.